Clifford T. Nutt

 Monrovia Daily News-Post, Nov 1966

 The 1960’s seemed to be professionally successful for Clifford T. Nutt.
 He had figured out how to use foreign cars as a way to move his business away from the failing Packard marque that once was his bread-and-butter.
-He was starting to move into a new and potentially profitable area; motorhomes.
+Later on, he was starting to move into a new and potentially profitable area; motorhomes.
 He was also living in a house on the beach in Corona Del Mar, a swanky part of Newport beach.

 But the 1960’s also held turmoil and sadness for Clifford T. Nutt.
 In 1967 at the age of 59, Clifford T. Nutt had a heart attack.
 While recuperating at home, he was severely injured when he inadvertently triggered a military explosive device that he had found on the beach and had stored in his garage.
 In the accident, he lost one complete hand and the other hand was severely mangled.
 He also had burns on his face and arms.
 A nearby teenager heard the blast and ran to his aid.
 The teenager possibly saved Clifford’s life by applying a torniquet to his arm.
 Clifford was off work recovering for 7 months, but eventually he came back to the office in September of 1967.
 The business remained open during all this, being run by his staff and by a son-in-law.